dandls/htesim/README.md

 ## Project Status

-Code is now on Github, our publication will be available soon.
+Code is now on Github, our preprint will be available soon.

 ## Installation